-Light Fidelity or Li-Fi is a type of wireless communication technology that uses infrared light, the visible light spectrum, or ultraviolet radiation to transmit data.
-Existing operational concepts and experimental applications of this technology primarily involve the use of light-emitting diode or LED lamps.
-Nonetheless, because of the purported advantages of this technology, proponents have positioned it as an alternative to existing Wi-Fi and WLAN technologies.
+Light Fidelity or Li-Fi is a wireless communication technology that uses visible light for the wireless transmission of data.
+It is also sometimes called or categorized under visible light communication and optical communication technologies.
+Existing operational concepts and experimental concepts involve the use of light-emitting diode or LED lamps.
+Several concepts have also explored using infrared or ultraviolet radiation.
+The purported advantages of Li-Fi have positioned it as an alternative to existing Wi-Fi and WLAN technologies.

-Remember that the current operational concepts and experimental applications of Li-Fi technology center on the use of LED lamps.
-This means that a Li-Fi network can be integrated easily with existing LED lighting systems.
-Simply put, wherever there is a light source, there can be access to the Internet.
-It is also worth mentioning that LED lamps are very inexpensive to produce and their market price is relatively affordable.
-Analysts predict that Li-Fi deployment would be ten times cheaper than Wi-Fi.
-They are also more energy efficient than incandescent lamps and fluorescent lamps.
-Although a Li-Fi-enabled LED lamp must remain turned on to keep transmitting data, it can be dimmed to below human visibility and save energy cost while still emitting enough light to work as a network router.
+The current operational concepts and experimental applications of Li-Fi technology center on the use of light-emitting diode or LED lamps.
+This means that a Li-Fi network can be integrated readily with existing lighting systems.
+Hence, wherever there is a light source, there can be access to the local area network or the internet.
+LED lamps are also easier and have become inexpensive to produce while their market price has become more affordable.

 3. Security Due to the Limitations of Light

 Another notable selling point and advantage of Li-Fi is that it is more secure than Wi-Fi.
 Take note that wireless communication technologies based on radio waves and microwaves are more vulnerable to eavesdropping, unauthorized signal interception, brute force attacks, and unsolicited network connections.
 This comes from the fact that these forms of electromagnetic radiation can travel further and can go through physical obstructions.